RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent

 \subsection{Proof of Theorem \ref{maintheorempaper1}}

 This section consists of two parts of the proof.
-The first part includes the proof of the model parameter of Algorithm RESIST obtaining the geometric rate converging to a $\cO(C_0+\Delta)$ radius ball around $\bW^*$ as in \eqref{ballconvergence1} of Theorem \ref{maintheorempaper1}; the second part consists of the proof of the model parameter of Algorithm RESIST obtaining the geometric rate converging to a $\cO(C_0+h)$ radius ball around $\bW^*$ as in \eqref{ballconvergence2} of Theorem \ref{maintheorempaper1}. \begin{proof} \textbf{Model parameter of Algorithm RESIST converging to $\cO(C_0+\Delta)$ ball:}\\ Recall from \eqref{e2_ineq3} that we have the bound :
+The first part includes the proof of the model parameter of Algorithm RESIST converging at a geometric rate to a $\cO(C_0+\Delta)$ radius ball around $\bW^*$ as in \eqref{ballconvergence1} of Theorem \ref{maintheorempaper1}; the second part consists of the proof of the model parameter of Algorithm RESIST converging at a geometric rate to a $\cO(C_0+h)$ radius ball around $\bW^*$ as in \eqref{ballconvergence2} of Theorem \ref{maintheorempaper1}.